Plymouth: Plymouth Dock, naval power and Foulston

 Throughout the 17th century, Plymouth had gradually lost its pre-eminence as a trading port.
-By the mid-17th century, commodities manufactured elsewhere in England cost too much to transport to Plymouth, and the city had no means of processing sugar or tobacco imports, major products from the colonies.
+By the middle of the century, commodities manufactured elsewhere in England cost too much to transport to Plymouth and the city had no means of processing sugar or tobacco imports, major products from the colonies.
 Local sailors turning to piracy such as Henry Every became infamous, celebrated in the London play The Successful Pyrate.
 It played a part in the Atlantic slave trade during the early 18th century, although it was relatively small.

-In the nearby parish of Stoke Damerel the first dockyard, HMNB Devonport, opened in 1690 on the eastern bank of the River Tamar.
+In the nearby parish of Stoke Damerel the first dockyard, HMNB Devonport, opened in 1690 on the eastern bank of the river Tamar.
 Further docks were built here in 1727, 1762 and 1793.
 The settlement that developed here was called "Dock" or "Plymouth Dock" at the time, and a new town, separate from Plymouth, grew up.
-In 1712 there were 318 men employed and by 1733 the population had grown to 3,000 people.
+In 1712, there were 318 men employed and, by 1733, the population had grown to 3,000 people.

 Before the latter half of the 18th century, grain, timber and then coal were Plymouth's main imports.
-During this time the real source of wealth was from the neighbouring town of Plymouth Dock (renamed in 1824 to Devonport) and the major employer in the entire region was the dockyard.
-The Three Towns conurbation of Plymouth, Stonehouse and Devonport enjoyed some prosperity during the late 18th and early 19th century and were enriched by a series of neo-classical urban developments designed by London architect John Foulston.
+During this time. the real source of wealth was from the neighbouring town of Plymouth Dock (renamed in 1824 to Devonport) and the major employer in the entire region was the dockyard.
+The Three Towns conurbation of Plymouth, Stonehouse and Devonport enjoyed some prosperity during the late-18th and early-19th century and were enriched by a series of neo-classical urban developments designed by London architect John Foulston.
 Foulston was important for both Devonport and Plymouth and was responsible for several grand public buildings, many now destroyed, including the Athenaeum, the Theatre Royal and Royal Hotel, and much of Union Street.

 Local chemist William Cookworthy established his short-lived Plymouth Porcelain venture in 1768 to exploit the deposits of china clay that he had discovered in Cornwall.
 He was acquainted with engineer John Smeaton, the builder of the third Eddystone Lighthouse.